-Below is everything you need to know about growing Cannabis in hydroponics, aeroponics, and aquaponics outlining the differences of each.
+Below is everything you need to know about growing Cannabis using Hydroponics, Drippers, Deep Water Culture, Aeroponics, and Aquaponics, outlining the differences of each.

 To keep it as basic as possible, hydroponics means to grow a root zone within a soilless medium.
 By doing so, this allows the grower to apply the exact nutrition to their Cannabis plants promoting an instant uptake.
 Unlike growing Cannabis using soil and water, hydroponics promotes a much faster root system, bigger plants, and ultimately yields that can be 300-400% greater than organics.